PaddlePaddle/models/PaddleNLP/README.md

 ## Introduction

-PaddleNLP aims to accelerate NLP applications by powerful model zoo, easy-to-use API and detailed tutorials, It's also the NLP best practice for PaddlePaddle 2.0 API system.
+PaddleNLP aims to accelerate NLP applications through powerful model zoo, easy-to-use API with detailed tutorials, It's also the NLP best practice for PaddlePaddle 2.0 API system.

 ** This project is still UNDER ACTIVE DEVELOPMENT. **